Amtrak Northeast Corridor

 This bridge opened on May 29, 1906, making it 114 years old in 2020.

-completed in 1866.
-The bridge includes a center swing span to increase
+out by a flood in 1875.
+The bridge includes a center swing span to

 Picture taken from the VA Hospital side of the bridge.